barryosull/barryosull.com/contents/articles/2018-08-02-projector-lifecycles.md

 We're going to start with number 2, play, because it's how most people are used to thinking about projectors.

 ### 2. Play
 The most basic task, a projector must be able to play events.
-This is the bread and butter of projections; when an event is triggered, the projector will process that event.
+This is the bread and butter of projectors; when an event is triggered, the projector will process that event.
 This is typically called "playing" a projector.
 Usually you'll have a process that manages this and records the position of each projector in the event stream.

 This is all very quick for active projectors, but it can be a bit of a problem for new projectors, which have to play though the entire event steam to catch up, that's why we have a separate booting process.